 It’s effective on mosquito larvae and other various flying insects, including fungus gnats, and fruit flies.

-When killing mosquitoes, place the doughnut-shaped dunk in the closest body of water, where the larvae live.
+When killing mosquitoes, place the doughnut-shaped dunk where the larvae live, in bird baths or wherever water collects.
 Because fungus gnat larvae live in moist potting soil, you need a different approach with the dunk:

 - Break the dunk into a few pieces.